Crantor: Writings

-Crantor was the first of Plato's followers who wrote commentaries on the works of his master.
+His works were very numerous; but of these, only fragments have been preserved.
+They appear to have related principally to moral subjects, and, accordingly, Horace classes him with Chrysippus as a moral philosopher, and speaks of him in a manner which proves that the writings of Crantor were much read and generally known in Rome at that time.

 He also made some attempts at poetry; and Diogenes Laërtius relates, that, after sealing up a collection of his poems, he deposited them in the temple of Athena in his native city, Soli.
-He is accordingly called by the poet Theaetetus, in an epitaph which he composed upon him, the friend of the Muses; and that his chief favourites among the poets were Homer and Euripides.
+He is accordingly called by the poet Theaetetus, in an epitaph which he composed upon him, the friend of the Muses; and that his chief favorites among the poets were Homer and Euripides.

-His works were very numerous.
-Diogenes Laërtius says that he left behind Commentaries, which consisted of 30,000 lines; but of these only fragments have been preserved.
-They appear to have related principally to moral subjects, and, accordingly, Horace classes him with Chrysippus as a moral philosopher, and speaks of him in a manner which proves that the writings of Crantor were much read and generally known in Rome at that time.
+On Grief

 The most popular of Crantor's works in Rome seems to have been that "On Grief" (De Luctu, Περὶ Πένθους), which was addressed to his friend Hippocles on the death of his son, and from which Cicero seems to have heavily relied upon in his Tusculan Disputations.
-The Stoic philosopher Panaetius called it a "golden" work, which deserved to be learnt by heart word for word.
+According to Cicero, the Stoic philosopher Panaetius called it a "golden" work, which deserved to be learnt by heart word for word.
 Cicero also made great use of it while writing his celebrated Consolatio on the death of his daughter, Tullia.
 Several extracts from it are preserved in Pseudo-Plutarch's treatise on Consolation addressed to Apollonius, which has come down to us.
 Crantor paid special attention to ethics, and arranged "good" things in the following order - virtue, health, pleasure, riches.

+Commentaries on Plato

+Diogenes Laërtius says that Crantor left behind 30,000 lines of Commentaries (ύπομνήματα), but of these only fragments have been preserved.
+Crantor seems to have been the first member of the Platonic academy to write commentaries on the works of Plato; Proclus credits Crantor with the first commentary on the Timaeus, and Eudorus of Alexandria makes use of Crantor's work in his own commentary, which is in turn preserved by Plutarch.